 Many of us can agree that on-premise customers could benefit from going headless.
 But what about the Cloud?

 The Cloud has created a viable delivery vehicle for SaaS.
 Whether a software platform is built for on-premise operation or operation in the “cloud” doesn’t really change the benefits received from going headless.
 You can accomplish the same either way.
 However, companies who have embraced Cloud SaaS to support their business are much more familiar with and adept at leveraging software that, by nature, is decoupled from their monolithic enterprise systems.
 This familiarity means they will be able to more confidently and quickly make decisions about changing or adding SaaS providers that support their continued innovation.
 And they will be more efficient and integrating these new platforms into their ecosystem and orchestrating the change in experience it creates for end-user (customers and administrators alike).
+A few things should be considered before deciding on recommending a headless approach with SaaS:

 Understanding Total Cost of Ownership – Cost / Agility / Innovation